Fuzail22/Ecommerce-WebApp/README.md

 ->we don't need res.end() to end the response.\
 ->can't send variables, throws error invalid status code.
 ### next()
-The next function is needed whenever app.use(express()) is used or the second function or get won't get executed.\ Continue from here.
+The next function is needed whenever app.use(express()) is used else the functions below it or the app.get below it won't get executed.\ Continue from here.
 ### Status:
 ->status code to be set before a response is made else it won't be received at the user end.